Wednesday, December 10

 Minute for Mission

-As we live into God’s vision of justice and peace, as we love one another, we work for human rights in our homes, communities, schools, workplaces, country, and around God’s world.
-God grant us grace so to do today and every day.
+And what of us?
+By God’s grace, may we too respond, “Here am I; send me.”
+May we live into God’s vision of justice and peace, of honor and respect, as we work for human rights in our homes, communities, schools, workplaces, and countries around God’s world.

 Let us join in prayer for: